 - Texas Hold 'em, Solitaire, Cribbage.

-The Paris Olympics of 1900 had several unique events such as live pigeon shooting, kite flying, and equestrian long jump.
+- The Paris Olympics of 1900 featured several unique events, including live pigeon shooting, kite flying, and equestrian long jump.
 The actual Games lasted from May 14 to October 28.

-Competitors in the original Olympics Games in Ancient Greece competed stark naked, so it was bound to happen that somebody would want to resurrect that idea.
-Now, Nude Olympics are held in several places including beaches near San Francisco and Adelaide, Australia.
+- Competitors in the original Olympics Games in Ancient Greece competed stark naked, so it was bound to happen that somebody would want to resurrect that idea.
+Now, Nude Olympics are held in several places, including beaches near San Francisco (USA) and Adelaide (Australia).

 “When the Olympics Gave Out Medals for Art.”
 Joseph Stromberg, Smithsonian Magazine, July 24, 2012.